Sign in →

 Identifying the causative alterations for genetic counseling purposes

-Prognosis and risk assessment based on the genotype-phenotype correlations
+Prognosis and risk assessment based on genotype-phenotype correlations

 Carrier testing for close family members of an individual with autosomal recessive afibrinogenemia/hypofibrinogenemia